Skip to main content

 Dropdownmenu slide-downFunctional (instant show)

-For decorative animations, motion-reduce:animate-none is sufficient.
+For decorative animations, motion-reduce:animate-none is enough.
 For functional transitions, motion-reduce:transition-none snaps the element to its final state instantly.

-Tailwind CSS 4's motion-reduce: variant maps directly to @media (prefers-reduced-motion: reduce).
-We applied it at the component level, next to the animation it modifies:
+Tailwind CSS 4's motion-reduce: variant maps straight onto @media (prefers-reduced-motion: reduce), so I applied it right at the component level, next to the animation it's modifying:

 // Spinner — decorative, safe to freeze